 - If you don't have a cinnamon stick on hand, replace it with 1/4 - 1/2 teaspoon ground cinnamon (to taste).

 - This is a medium-thickness sauce.
 If you want a runnier sauce, simply add a few extra tablespoons of water or orange juice.
 If you want a thicker sauce, simmer the sauce for longer over low heat (this allows the orange peel to break down and release more pectin, which thickens the sauce), or add an teaspoon of gelatin powder (make sure you dissolve it in a few tablespoons of hot water before you add it to the sauce).
 Note that if you do use gelatin, the recipe is no longer vegan.

-- To make this recipe Whole30 compliant, omit the and use about 1 cup orange juice (or to taste) to sweeten the sauce instead.
+- To make this recipe Whole30 compliant, omit the maple syrup and use about 1 cup orange juice (or to taste) to sweeten the sauce instead.

 - Cooled cranberry sauce will keep in an airtight container in the refrigerator for up to a week, or in the freezer for up to two months.